Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: System Design and Methodology

 \subsection{UDP Telemetry and Traffic Generation}

-To characterize network and radio conditions in parallel with latency and packet loss measurements, the mobile node transmits two types of UDP traffic: (i) a constant-bit-rate measurement stream, configurable in the range of 4-0.25 Mbps, used to compute E2E Key Performance Indicators (KPIs) such as UL and DL latency and packet loss, and (ii) a low-bandwidth telemetry stream that encapsulates radio and positioning metadata for each 5G MNO.
+To characterize network and radio conditions in parallel with latency and packet loss measurements, the mobile node transmits two types of UDP traffic: (i) a constant-bit-rate measurement stream, configurable in the range of 0.25–4 Mbps, used to compute E2E Key Performance Indicators (KPIs) such as UL and DL latency and packet loss, and (ii) a low-bandwidth telemetry stream that encapsulates radio and positioning metadata for each 5G MNO.
 Once the radio and positioning data are captured, they are embedded within the payload of the high-rate stream.

 The device generates constant-bit-rate UDP traffic with payloads of 1436 Bytes to prevent IP fragmentation.
 The inter-packet interval in the UL varies depending on the experiment.
 In the DL, traffic is not independently generated; instead, the server echoes each successfully received UL packet, preserving the payload and updating the transmit timestamp.
 This mechanism enables per-packet DL one-way latency estimation under symmetric traffic conditions.
-Each packet contains a flag identifying the transmitting MNO, a 8 Bytes sequence number, and 8 Bytes transmit timestamp.
+Each packet contains a flag identifying the transmitting MNO, an 8-byte sequence number and an 8-byte transmit timestamp.
 The remaining bytes of the payload contain either telemetry information or constant-pattern filler ensuring uniform packet structure.
 The receiver logs both the arrival timestamp and the sequence number, enabling per-packet computation of one-way latency and packet loss.

-Once per second (1~Hz), the device inserts in the payload a JSON-encoded telemetry snapshot for each MNO.
+Once per second (1~Hz), the device inserts a JSON-encoded telemetry snapshot into the payload a JSON-encoded telemetry snapshot for each MNO.
 The snapshot aggregates (a) GPS coordinates, (b) modem operational status reflecting connectivity and transmission conditions, (c) serving-cell metrics for LTE (anchor) and NR NSA, and (d) neighboring-cell metrics for LTE.
 These metadata provide full visibility into the radio environment and support correlation of link-layer conditions with network performance.
 Combining the per-packet measurement logs with the 1~Hz telemetry enables correlation between bursts of latency and variations in radio metrics.
 In addition, the system incorporates a reverse-path mechanism that routes packets back to the transmitter after reception, enabling consistent E2E evaluation and direct comparison between UL and DL behavior.